Gear Reviews10 min read

 Cons:

-Our verdict: If you only buy one harness, make it this one.
-It works for everyday walks, hikes, and light training.
+My verdict: If you only buy one harness, make it this one.
+It's totally worth it for everyday walks, hikes, and light training.

 2. Julius-K9 IDC Powerharness (Best for Working Dogs)